adtac/climate/README.md

-# climate
+# Climate

 ![image](https://i.imgur.com/Ma1UIe7.png)

-**climate** is the ultimate command line tool for Linux.
+**Climate** is the ultimate command line tool for Linux.
 It provides a huge number of command line options for developers to automate their Linux system.
 This tool can be extremely helpful to learn various unix commands too.
-There is an option to print each each command before they're executed to help you memorize them over time.
+There is an option to print each command before they're executed to help you memorize them over time.